 PC Optimum points value

-Since you’ll earn a minimum of 10 points for every $1 spent, and it takes 10,000 points to redeem $10, PC Optimum works out to be a 1% cash-back program.
-However, there are MANY ways to multiply your earn potential.
+Since you’ll earn a minimum of 10 points for every dollar spent with a PC Financial Mastercard or PC Money Account, and it takes 10,000 points to redeem $10, PC Optimum works out to be kind of like a 1% cash-back program.
+However, there are many ways to boost your earning potential.